radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 Driver URL	| Enter the URL to connect to the Database server.
 User 	| Service account name that the RadiantOne service should use to connect to the backend.
 Password	| Credentials associated with the account indicated in the User property.
+Failover servers | Select the configured database data source that contains the failover server connection details.

 ### CSV Files